kontent-ai/smart-link/README.md

 ### Unit tests

 Since this SDK highly depends on browser APIs, the unit tests are run by Karma test runner (+ Jasmine) inside Chrome browser.
 To run all tests in a watch mode you can use the `npm run test:unit` command.
 To run all tests only once you can use the `npm run test:unit:ci` command.
 All unit tests are located in the `test-browser` folder.

 ### Visual regression tests

 Visual regression testing is implemented using Storybook and Loki.
 Each story in Storybook represents a test case, which is then used by Loki to generate screenshots.
 In order to run visual regression tests you need to start Storybook using the `npm run storybook` command and then start loki testing using the `npm run test:visual` command.
 Or you can use the `npm run test:visual:ci` command to automatically start the Storybook server in a CI mode and run visual tests.

 Visual regression tests use the built version of SDK, so before running them make sure you rebuild the SDK after the last change you made.
 You can this using the `npm run build` command or using the `npm run dev` command to start build in a watch mode.

+## Breaking changes

+All breaking changes can be found in [a separate markdown file](BREAKING.md).

 ## Feedback & Contribution